 Rear Adm.
-Andrew Burcher is a native of Alexandria, Virginia.
+Burcher is a native of Alexandria, Virginia.
 He is a 1988 graduate of the U.S. Naval Academy with a Bachelor of Science in Mechanical Engineering, a Masters of Business Administration from Rensselaer Polytechnic Institute, a Juris Doctor from the University of Richmond and graduated from various programs from the Navy Post Graduate School, Naval War College and Joint Forces Staff College.

 Burcher’s decorations include Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy Commendation Medal (two awards), Navy Achievement Medal (four awards) and various other campaign and service ribbons and medals.

 In his civilian capacity, Burcher is a partner in a law firm in Northern Virginia focusing his practice on commercial litigation.